kesondrakey/kesondrakey.github.io/test5.md

 .icon:focus {
     outline: none;
     box-shadow: none; /* Some browsers might use a box-shadow for focus; this removes it */ }
+    /* Add darker shade when button is active/clicked */
+.icon:active {
+    filter: brightness(85%); /* This reduces the brightness by 15% for an active click */ }

 .icon-daily {